FAQs

 What is the NCA?

 The National Committee on Accreditation (NCA) is a standing committee of the Federation of Law Societies of Canada.
-Committee members include administrators of provincial and territorial law societies and of the practising bar, and representatives of the Council of Canadian Law Deans.
+Committee members include administrators of provincial and territorial law societies and members of the practising bar, and representatives of the Council of Canadian Law Deans.

 We help Canada’s law societies protect the public interest by making sure that anyone who earned their legal education and training outside Canada has the knowledge they need to practise law in Canada.
 We tell people how to improve their knowledge of Canadian law so it compares to the knowledge they would get from an approved Canadian common law degree program.